agusputra/Orchard.CodeMirror/README.md

 Install
 -------
 Just clone or download this package and copy to your Orchard Modules folder.
-Then enable the feature from modules menu.
+Then, enable the feature from modules menu.